n8acl/aprsnotify/README.md

 This bot was designed to be used by one person with multiple APRS Trackers to track packets for that one person.

-Please see the Wiki for more information and installation and configuration.
+Please see [the Wiki](https://github.com/n8acl/aprsnotify/wiki) for more information and [installation](https://github.com/n8acl/aprsnotify/wiki/Installation) and [configuration](https://github.com/n8acl/aprsnotify/wiki/Configuration-Utility-Walkthrough) steps.

 ##### Working Examples:
 - Twitter: @n8acl_aprs